 All current students in good standing except graduating seniors.
 The Davis Center may be able to facilitate some internship placements; interested applicants should contact Donna Griesenbeck to discuss.

 Summer grant recipients are expected to carry out internships of at least eight weeks in Russia, Eastern Europe, Central Asia, or the Caucasus.
 These grants may cover only a portion of your internship-related expenses, so be sure to apply to all eligible funding sources.
-Applicants should visit the Office of Career Services Summer Funding web page or search the Funding Sources Database to identify other options.
+Applicants should visit the Office of Career Services Summer Funding web page or search the CARAT database of funding opportunities to identify other options.

 Upon completion of the internship, grant recipients shall submit an expense report and a brief narrative report describing their activities and accomplishments, any obstacles encountered, and any anticipated impact on future academic or career goals.
 Grant recipients are also expected to participate in Davis Center student outreach activities.